wunderwuzzi23/blog/content/posts/2024/llm-apps-automatic-tool-invocations.md

 [![add and remove memories](/blog/images/2024/chatgpt-prompt-bypass.png)](/blog/images/2024/chatgpt-prompt-bypass.png)

-Both are great examples of how levels of indirection easily "trick" language models into following instructions.
+Both are great examples on how levels of indirection easily "trick" language models into following instructions.
 LLMs are naive and gullible.
 The second demo adds a twist with stating a challenge.

 ### Video Demonstration